DylanMashini/js-interpreter/README.md

   ``string.rs``, ``console.rs``, ``array.rs``, and ``math.rs`` define behavior for features inside of the runtime.
 They all work by exporting a function that returns a prototype for the specific feature.
 This pattern was the best way for me to write primitive features into the interpreter.

 - ``frontend/``
   A Svelte frontend that utilizes the interpreter compiled into WASM.
 This is just a quick way to try out the interpreter in a browser.

+- ``main.tf``
+  Terraform file that deploys the project to interpreter.dylanmashini.com using AWS S3 + CloudFront.